Distilled Water vs. Purified Water: What’s the Difference?

 At Optimum, one of the most common questions we receive from customers is what’s the difference between distilled water and purified water.
-The difference is really found in the process the water it put through to reach purification.
+The difference is really found in the process the water is put through to reach purification.
 Aside from this, many customers also wonder whether distilled water or purified water is better for them.
 Today, Optimum will be answering all of your questions surrounding the difference between distilled and purified water.
 Let’s get started!

 What is Distilled Water?

 Put simply, distilled water is created through a process known as distillation.
-In this process, basically the pure H2O is boiled out of its contaminants.
+In this process, basically, the pure H2O is boiled out of its contaminants.
 Many of the contaminants found in water are inorganic minerals and metals, and these contaminants have extremely high melting points with even higher boiling points.
 For this reason, as the water (along with its contaminants) is boiled, the pure water is transformed into steam before being captured and cooled, turning into distilled water.
 The contaminants are removed, leaving the water essentially purified for drinking.
 Distilled water contains no bacteria and a very small amount of contaminants.

 Is Distilled Water Safe?

 When it comes to the safety of distilled water, there is really one main problem with the process described above.
 There are many volatile organic compounds found in water and many of these contaminants have a boiling point below that of pure water, such as pesticides and herbicides.
-Due to this fact, when the water gets heated, the volatiles boil off first followed by the pure water.
+Due to this fact, when the water gets heated, the volatiles boils off first followed by the pure water.
 For this reason, it is crucial to utilize additional purification technologies besides distillation alone in order to make sure that all of the bad compounds are removed from the water.

 What is Purified Water?

 Put simply, purified water is processed through means that differ from distilled water, such as sand filtration, ion exchange, and reverse osmosis.
 Purified water is defined by levels (or lack thereof) of any impurities found in the water.
 To meet the legal definition of “purified water”, water impurities must either be removed or reduced to extremely low levels.
-The total impurity load of dissolved solids in purified water cannot exceed 10 parts-per-million.
+The total impurity load of dissolved solids in purified water cannot exceed 10 parts per million.
 Water that meets this threshold is inherently of a higher purity than other forms of water such as spring water, filtered water, or tap water.

 Purified water is filtered through one of the following processes: